 - American Airlines AAdvantage: Economy 15,000 miles one way / Business Class 25,000 miles one way

-As mentioned before, with Economy pricing being so competitive this flight is a poor choice to use points or miles on in Economy – you’d be better off saving your points and paying cash.
+As mentioned before, with Economy pricing being so competitive this flight is a poor choice to use points or miles for Economy – you’d be better off saving your points and paying cash.

 For Business Class, you should check flight pricing paying cash on the LATAM US site before considering whether you should use points.
-We’d suggest erring on the side of saving Qantas Points and using those for Emirates flights instead, but if you have a usable balance of Avios then this wouldn’t be a bad use given that usually the LA coded flight availability is good in Business.
+We’d suggest erring on the side of saving Qantas Points and using those for Qantas flights instead, but if you have a usable balance of Avios then this wouldn’t be a bad use given that usually the LA-coded flight availability is good in Business.

 Lounge access in Sydney